DaveAtGit/secpad/README.md

 ## WARNING!

-> This project is currently not secure nor stable!
+> This project is currently neither secure nor stable!
 See the [issues](https://github.com/DaveAtGit/secpad/issues) for more information.

 ## Only way to get it to run: